Sport in China: Motor racing

 The Macau Grand Prix is held since 1954, known for its Formula 3, touring car and superbikes races.
-Macau was transferred to China in 1999.

 The first international motor race in mainland China was the 1994 edition of the 3 Hours of Zhuhai, held at the Zhuhai Street Circuit as a round of the 1994 BPR Global GT Series.
 The Chinese Grand Prix is a Formula One event that has been held at the Shanghai International Circuit since 2004.
 The same circuit has hosted the 6 Hours of Shanghai, a round of the FIA World Endurance Championship, since 2012.

 Ma Qinghua became the first Chinese driver to win an FIA World Championship race when he won the second of two races at the 2014 FIA WTCC Race of Russia, his debut meeting in the World Touring Car Championship.
 Ma had previously become the first Chinese driver to drive an F1 car at a Grand Prix meeting when he drove in the first free practice session for the HRT Formula 1 Team at the 2012 Italian Grand Prix.

-Zhou Guanyu became the first Chinese Formula 1 driver after making his debut at the 2022 Bahrain Grand Prix.
+Zhou Guanyu became the first Chinese Formula One driver after making his debut at the 2022 Bahrain Grand Prix.

 Snooker

 Ding Junhui is the first Chinese snooker player to win a ranking tournament and the Masters.

 Although pool or, more specifically, billiards, has long been a popular street recreation sport in China, snooker's popularity has increased over the last few years in China.
 It can partly be attributed to the ascension of Ding Junhui who was once the number one ranked professional player and reached the final of the 2016 World Snooker Championship.
 More and more young Chinese players are breaking onto the professional circuit such as Liang Wenbo and Liu Chuang who both qualified for the last 32 of the 2008 World Snooker Championship, with Liang going on to reach the quarterfinals, where he faced a snooker legend Ronnie O'Sullivan.
 Snooker is played by an estimated 50 million Chinese people, and there are now over 300 snooker clubs in Beijing alone.
 China hosts several major professional ranking snooker tournaments.

+Most recently Zhao Xintong, the current world snooker champion at time of editing (May 1st 2026) has garnered big attention for the sport, beating former world champion Mark Williams 18-12 in the 2025 World Championship Final.